jonboland/GoodNature/README.md

 and directly view the details of people who have applied to volunteer with them.
 - Create a notification system to automatically alert projects when somebody applies to volunteer.

-~Images and vectors courtesy of Unsplash, Stockio.com, and Robert Bjurshagen from Noun Project.~
+<sub>Images and vectors courtesy of Unsplash, Stockio.com, and Robert Bjurshagen from Noun Project.</sub>